papivot/pace-docs/PKS Cluster Access.md

 ##### Cleanup
 Revert back to the PKS admin user -

-> pks pks login -k -a api.pks.gcpcloud.navneetv.com -u nverma
+> `pks pks login -k -a api.pks.domain.com -u [username]`
-> `pks get-credentials gcpcluster00`
+> `pks get-credentials [clustername]`

+Delete the ClusterRoleBinding that was previously created for this excersise.

 **Note**: For regular use on OIDC enabled PKS clusters, a user can simply execute the following command to generate the kubeconfig file.